 Bridges/Projects is an engaging tool that provides users with guided support as they work to complete projects.
 Every project post helps build the bridge to opportunity.
 Posts by alumni or even a parent connect your community to opportunity.

 End-User Experience (Project seeker)

-Through Bridges, your community’s collection of experiential learning opportunities is supported by a host of alumni and other external constituents.
+Through Bridges/Projects, your community’s collection of experiential learning opportunities is supported by a host of alumni and other external constituents.
 This will help catalyze career-skill development!
-Soon you will be able to view Projects from community members from other BridgesAlliance partners.
 The Project Sponsor and the Project Seeker will be able to message each other.